-Dr. Martinez has been at the University of Arizona since 1991 and is currently a tenured Professor in the Department of Cell & Molecular Medicine.
+Dr. Martinez was at the University of Arizona since 1991 and retired in 2017.
 During his time at the U of A he has had a number of leadership roles including Chief Scientific Officer, Director of Research Education, and Director of Facilities all for the University of Arizona Cancer Center (UACC).
 Dr. Martinez is also Chair of the Cancer Biology Graduate Interdisciplinary Program and am the principal investigator of the T32 training grant that supports the CBIO program which was recently renewed.

 Dr. Martinez also has extensive experience with pilot research programs.
 He was the Principal investigator for our American Cancer Society Institutional Research Grant (ACS-IRG) for seven years.
 The objective of this program is to facilitate the development of new faculty by providing them with seed money so as to enable them to generate sufficient preliminary data to apply for external funding.
 As director of the ACS-IRG program, Dr. Martinez collaborated with the GI SPORE development research program to identify new faculty with projects that could be funded by both the GI SPORE and the ACS program, so as to leverage the funds from both sources.
 He had oversight of the developmental funds associated with our Cancer Center Support Grant during his term as Chief Scientific Officer.

 Dr. Martinez's overall interest is in the dysregulated signaling that occurs during tumor development and in applying the knowledge gained from our investigations to interfering with or circumventing those dysregulated pathways as a means for treating or preventing cancer.

 Dr. Martinez's diverse interests have resulted in the pursuit of three projects that each focus on different aspects of cancer signaling and tumor development: